doc1oo/LovelyComposerDocs/en/index.rst

 Welcome
 ##############################################################################
-This is the official manual for the personally developed music software Lovely Composer.

 Lovely composer is a tool that aims to make music and sound effects like 8-bit game consoles easy and fun.

-About the operation method, please read :doc:`User Manual <manual>`.
+And it developed personally.

 This software is a music software, but it is also a sequel to the game "`Dungeon Witches - Girls Back Home - <https://1oogames.itch.io/dungeon-witches>`_", and its characters will also appear.
 Even the :doc:`story <story>` is exist.

+About the operation method, please read :doc:`User Manual <manual>`.

 Marketplace